 The decor argument with your loved one

 New homeowners report numerous conflicts with their partners regarding interior decor.
 Indeed, as for many, this is the first time you’re allowed to decorate your home, it can be the beginning of long and painful arguments.
-It’s not uncommon for couples to need to compromise over tastes and styles.
+It’s not uncommon for couples to need to compromise over tastes and styles, but you can improve your home on a budget.
 A little tip to avoid unproductive conflicts: adopt a pick and mix attitude!

 The never-ending commute